Available in: Polish

-Your data will not be processed on this basis if our or a third party’s interests are overridden by your own interests, rights and freedoms.
+Your Personal Data will not be processed on this basis if our or a third party’s interests are overridden by your own interests, rights and freedoms.

-11. If we process sensitive Personal Information about you, as well as ensuring that one of the grounds for processing mentioned above applies, we will make sure that one or more of the grounds for processing sensitive Personal Information applies.
+11. If we process Sensitive Personal Data about you, as well as ensuring that one of the grounds for processing mentioned above applies, we will make sure that one or more of the grounds for processing Sensitive Personal Data applies.
 In outline, these include:

-- Processing relating to data about you that you have made public (e.g. if you tell colleagues that you are ill);
+Processing relating to Personal Data about you that you have made public;

-12. The Core Notice outlines the purposes for which we process your Personal Information.
-More specific information on these, examples of the data and the grounds on which we process data are in the table below.
+12. The Core Notice outlines the purposes for which we process your Personal Data.
+More specific information on these, examples of the Personal Data and the grounds on which we process Personal Data are in the table below.

 |Your employment or service contract including entering it, performing it and changing it||Information on your terms of employment or engagement from time to time including your pay and benefits, such as your participation in pension arrangements, life and medical insurance; and any bonus or share scheme||Contract